genealogy-umbria/genealogy-umbria.github.io/muni_pages/todi.md

 * **Known holdings (State Archives, Perugia):**

-  * **Italian civil records:** The State Archives of Perugia list a very large series of civil registers, described as 12,610 *units* covering the years 1861–1899 (see [SAN catalog entry](http://dati.san.beniculturali.it/SAN/complarc_IT-AS-PG_san.cat.complArch.96907)).
-    It is not entirely clear whether these holdings include registers from this municipality specifically.
-Since they are catalogued as part of the *Tribunale di Perugia* holdings, the working assumption is that they relate to the wider *[Circondario di Perugia](https://it.wikipedia.org/wiki/Circondario_di_Perugia)*, of which this municipality formed part.
+  * **Italian civil records:** Municipality likely included in the *[Tribunale di Perugia](http://dati.san.beniculturali.it/SAN/complarc_IT-AS-PG_san.cat.complArch.96907)* holdings at the State Archives of Perugia since it falls within its jurisdiction.
+The number of registers for this municipality is not known.

   * **Parish books:** none held for this municipality
   * **French civil records:** none held for this municipality